Roman Lopez's Biological Mother Dies In Wisconsin

 CBS13 is learning Roman’s biological mother, Rochelle Lopez, died in Wisconsin over the weekend.
 Her mother, Denise, tells CBS13 she plans to bury Rochelle right next to Roman at his gravesite in Wisconsin.

-CBS13 spoke with Rochelle, less than 24 hours after learning her old son was found dead.
+CBS13 spoke with Rochelle, less than 24 hours after she learned her son was found dead.

 “He didn’t deserve this.
 I wish I could’ve been there, maybe I could’ve stopped it,” Rochelle told CBS13 in January 2020.